 A Note On The Stability Of The Focal Loss

-Abstract: The Focal loss is a widely deployed loss function that is used to train various types of deep learning models.
-This loss function is a modification of the cross-entropy loss designed to mitigate the effect of class imbalance in dense object detection tasks by downweighing easy, well-classified examples.
-In doing so, more focus is placed on hard, wrongly-classified examples by preventing the gradients from being dominated by examples from which the model can easily predict the correct class.
-This downweighing is achieved by scaling the cross-entropy loss with a term that depends on a focusing parameter $\gamma$.
-In this paper, we highlight an unaddressed numerical instability of the Focal loss that arises when this focusing parameter is set to a value between 0 and 1.
-We present the theoretical foundation behind this instability, show that it is numerically identifiable, and demonstrate it in a binary classification and segmentation task on the MNIST dataset.
-Additionally, we propose a straightforward modification to the original Focal loss to ensure stability whenever these unstable focusing parameter values are used.
+Abstract: The Focal Loss is a widely deployed loss function that is used to train various types of deep learning models.
+It is a modification of the cross-entropy loss designed to mitigate the effect of class imbalance in dense object detection tasks.
+By downweighting the losses for easy, correctly classified samples, the method places more emphasis on harder, misclassified ones.
+As a result, gradient updates are not dominated by samples that the model already handles correctly.
+The downweighting of the loss is achieved by scaling the cross-entropy loss with a term that depends on a focusing parameter $\gamma$.
+In this paper, we highlight an unaddressed numerical instability of the Focal Loss that arises when this focusing parameter is set to a value between 0 and 1.
+We present the theoretical basis of this numerical instability, show that it can be detected in the computation of Focal Loss gradients, and demonstrate its effects across several classification and segmentation tasks.
+Additionally, we propose a straightforward modification to the original Focal Loss to ensure stability whenever these unstable focusing parameter values are used.

 Submission Length: Regular submission (no more than 12 pages of main content)